 Firstly, I’d love you to meet Jenny.
 Jenny is an amazing 25-year-old lifestyle blogger who I have been following on Twitter for quite some time now.
 Here is what Jenny had to say about Instagram and other social media platforms;

 “I suffer from really bad low self-esteem, lack of confidence and body dysmorphia so Instagram (and a lot of other social media platforms to be honest!) can always be a bit hit or miss for me.
 I’ve only recently got back into using it myself and I’m really enjoying it.
 Not putting any pressure on myself nor paying attention to numbers as I think it should be a fun platform.
-But for me, the second I go on the “popular” page, all I’m faced with is fitness Instagrammers, celebrities, the Kardashian’s and all these seemingly “perfect” bodies and it makes me feel absolutely awful.
+But for me, the second I go on the “popular” page, all I’m faced with is fitness Instagrammers, celebrities, the Kardashian’s and all these seemingly “perfect” bodies.
+It makes me feel absolutely awful.
 I’ve even recently unfollowed a few people who unintentionally make me feel awful about myself – which I feel really bad about but you really have got to put your mental well-being first in a world where perfect is shoved in your face every single day”

 Then we have Kelle, A gorgeous, beauty, wellbeing and lifestyle blogger living in the UK.
 Kelle contacted me via Twitter and was very interested in getting involved.
 She wanted to spread the word just as much as I did and this is what she had to say;